saerx/static_and_dynamic_testing_hw/part_1_docs/testing_task_1.md

   # This should be 'total = 0'
   for card in cards:
     total += card.value
   return "You have a total of" + total
+    #This should be str(total) and there should be a space after "of"
+    #Return statement should be unindented

+# This should all be indented

 ```